tenjinlab/whitelistPy/README.md

 Note, the config must be filled out before the bot will work.

 ## COMMANDS
+Note: you must be administrator to be able to access commands.

 **>channel #channelName**: Sets the channel to listen for wallet addresses on.

 **>role @roleName**: Sets the role a user must possess to be able to add their address to the whitelist.